-We also take opportunities to investigate new evidence-based approaches and provide information, advice and emotional and practical support during stressful times such as exams and transition to secondary schools.
+We also take opportunities to investigate new evidence-based approaches and provide information, advice and emotional and practical support during stressful times.

-Teaching about mental health and emotional wellbeing
+Teaching about mental health and emotional wellbeing:

-Through PSHE we teach the knowledge and social and emotional skills that will help pupils to be more resilient, understand about mental health and help reduce the stigma of mental health problems.
+Through PSHE we teach the knowledge and social and emotional skills that will help pupils to be more resilient, understand about mental health and help reduce the stigma of mental health difficulties.